 We also tricked up the search function so it returns results not just from the TRC site but also from a curated list of external sites, and orders them according to assigned priorities.

 Finally, we wrote ourselves out of the picture.
 We made it easy for the Toowoomba team to manage the whole thing once we handed it over.

 TRC chose us because they recognised our passion for Joomla and liked what they saw of our designs.
 The organisation was committed to Joomla – they’d been with it since the beginning and knew it was the best tool for the job.
 So Joomla was a given, but Toowoomba’s Coordinator of Online Services Daniel Loader says the council was also ‘looking for something creatively out of the norm’ and that the council was ‘chuffed’ with our design.

 They were also pleased with our development solutions.
-The park finder was our suggestion - and they took it up immediately.
+The Park Locator was our suggestion - and they took it up immediately.

 They liked the way we coded to get the speed of the site up.
 And they appreciated that we catered for the fact they host their own site and have IT specialists in house.
 We gave them their independence – but are always there when they need us.
 Daniel, who was the client’s project manager, uses words like ‘smooth’, ‘flexible’, ‘thoughtful’ and ‘coordinated’ when he talks about working with us.
 We couldn’t be happier to hear ourselves described that way.
 Chuffed even.

 First, we’re working on Google Maps, specifying the longitude and latitude and using an API to get the two parts of the whole talking to each other.
 But that’s just for the frontend.
 For the backend, we customised elements from the Joomla FOF library, meaning we could do something niftier at a lower cost than if we’d started from scratch.